jbrems/brems.dev/blog-posts/svg/make-your-own-svg-icons.md

 The `viewBox` defines the raster on which the elements of the `SVG` will be placed.

-The four numbers represent the origin coordinate's X and Y values (often `0 0`), the width, and the height of the `viewBox`.
+The four numbers represent the origin coordinate's X and Y values (often `0 0`) and the width and height of the raster.

 A `viewBox` of `0 0 10 10` will generate a raster with origin coordinates (0, 0), 10 columns (width) and 10 rows (height).